hpitta26/Personal_Expense_Manager_Project-JavaSwing/README.md

 # Personal Expense Management Application

+## Features:
+- Used JSwing for GUI
+- Used Json for serialization
+- Used JUnit for testing

+## Current Implementations:
+- Console based App: PersonalExpenseApp
+- GUI without month implementation: PersonalExpenseAppGUI (project presented at the end of the semester)
+- GUI with month implementation: MainJFrameGUI

 ## Purpose:
 The purpose of this application is to **track someone's expenses and categorize** those expenses so that the user can **visualize** how much they are spending on specific